WKU’s Bassey heads list of top players from smaller leagues

 But he still averaged 14.6 points, 10 rebounds and 2.4 blocks while helping Western Kentucky go 20-14.
 He was one of five finalists for the Kareem Abdul-Jabbar Award given to the nation’s top college center.

-He’s eager to do even more this season as he tries to help Western Kentucky earn its first NCAA Tournament bid since 2013 Western Kentucky received 13 of 14 first-place votes in a Conference USA preseason poll conducted by the league’s coaches.
+He’s eager to do more this season as he tries to help Western Kentucky earn its first NCAA Tournament bid since 2013.
+Western Kentucky received 13 of 14 first-place votes in a Conference USA preseason poll conducted by the league’s coaches.

 “This year, it’s all good,” Bassey said.
 “I’m injury free. … Everything’s just different this year.”